BitcoinDesign/Guide/guide/private-key-management/principles.md

 ## Interoperability

-The bitcoin community is firmly built on open-source, decentralization and the idea that the individual should be in full control of their funds.
+The bitcoin community is firmly built on open-source, decentralization, and the idea that the individual should be in full control of their funds.
 This has led to a number of standards that should make it fairly easy to switch and move your bitcoin wallet to a different wallet application.
 Making sure that your product supports these standards when relevant is best practice and builds trust.

 At a minimum, strive for supporting interoperability by enabling import and export, and using standard [address]({{ '/guide/glossary/#address' | relative_url }}){:target="_blank"} derivation schemes.